Villa Floridiana

 The Villa Floridiana is a monumental house located amid a large park in the Vomero quarter in Naples, southern Italy.
 It overlooks the western Neapolitan suburbs of Chiaia and Mergellina.

 History

-Construction of a villa at the site was begun by Cristoforo Saliceti and his heirs; Cristoforo had been minister of police for the government of Murat.
-In 1817, they were forced to sell to Ferdinand I, the Bourbon King of the Two Sicilies, who used it to house Lucia Migliaccio di Partanna, duchess of Floridia, whom Ferdinand had married morganatically in 1814.
+Construction of a villa at the site was begun by Cristoforo Saliceti and his heirs; Cristoforo had been minister of police for the government of Joachim Murat.
+In 1817, they were forced to sell to Ferdinand I, the Bourbon king of the Two Sicilies, who used it to house Lucia Migliaccio di Partanna, duchess of Floridia, whom Ferdinand had married morganatically in 1814.
 She resided here till her death in 1826.

-Between 1817 and 1819 the architect Antonio Niccolini reconstructed the building and the surrounding gardens, landscaping in a free, English-style.
+Between 1817 and 1819, the architect Antonio Niccolini reconstructed the building and the surrounding gardens, landscaping in a free, English-style.
 The director of the Botanical Gardens, Friedrich Dehnhardt, planted oaks, pines, palms, cypresses and a large selection of flowers in the gardens.